It’s concerning to see your dog constantly biting or chewing their paws.

 This repetitive behavior can signal anything from minor irritations to serious underlying conditions affecting their health and comfort.

-We outline the common causes of a dog excessively biting its paws, what you can do at home, and when to seek veterinary help.
+We outline the reasons why a dog may excessively bite its paws, what you can do at home, and when to seek veterinary help.

 Table of Contents